-I would also like to ask your assistance for a 501©(3) project that accept donations under the name Edwin Washington Project .
+If you are still interested in helping us out ours is a 501©(3) effort that accepts donations under the name Edwin Washington Project .
 Our goal is to document the impact of segregated education on African-Americans in Loudoun; but the name of the non-profit, of which I'm President, is Diversity Fairs of Virginia.
 The EIN is 47-1765605.
 The address to send contributions is Edwin Washington Project, 26128 Talamore Drive, South Riding, Va.
 20152.